 POS software is the operating system used to ring up sales and manage your store, products, customers, and staff.

 Most point-of-sale software providers give various subscription options at different price ranges.
-While the lower-cost plans provide all you need to sell in-person, the higher-priced plans usually include more advanced features.
+While the lower-cost plans provide all you need to sell in person, the higher-priced plans usually include more advanced features.

 Modern POS software, such as Shopify POS, is designed for retailers that sell online and in-person, including unified multi-channel sales reporting, customer purchase history, inventory management, order fulfillment, etc.

 To accept payments, you’ll need POS hardware.
-Make sure that the new POS system you select can accept all payment options, including cash, credit and debit cards, mobile payments such as Apple Pay or Google Pay, and gift card.
+Make sure that the new POS system you select can accept all payment options, including cash, credit and debit cards, mobile payments such as Apple Pay or Google Pay, and gift cards.

-Depending on which payment methods you want your POS system to accept, you’ll need a cash register, tap and chip card reader, cash drawer, and bar-code scanner.
+Depending on which payment methods you want your POS system to accept, you’ll need a cash register, tap-and-chip card reader, cash drawer, and bar-code scanner.

 POS systems also take care of routing funds to your bank account after each sale.
 But if the POS system has integrated payment processing, you can avoid paying third-party payment processing fees, know when to expect payouts, and track in-store and online sales and payments from the same back office.